Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Utility network/TraceUtilityNetwork/readme.md

 ## About the data

-The [Naperville electrical](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service, hosted on ArcGIS Online (authentication required: this is handled within the sample code), contains a utility network used to run the subnetwork-based trace shown in this sample.
+The [Naperville electrical](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service contains a utility network used to run the subnetwork-based trace shown in this sample.
+Authentication is required and handled within the sample code.

 ## Additional information